ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } UpdateTBS;
 ~~~

-The `label` field contains the label being updated, `version` contains the new
-version, and `value` contains the same contents as `UpdateValue.value`.
+The `value` contains the same contents as `UpdateValue.value`.
 Clients
 MUST successfully verify this signature before consuming `UpdateValue.value`.

 ## Commitment

-As discussed in {{combined-tree}}, commitments are stored in the leaves of the
-prefix tree rather than raw `UpdateValue` structures.
-Commitments are computed
-with HMAC {{!RFC2104}}, using the hash function specified by the ciphersuite.
-To
+Commitments are computed with HMAC {{!RFC2104}} using the hash function
-produce a new commitment, the application generates a random `Nc`-byte value
+specified by the ciphersuite.
+To produce a new commitment, the application
-called `opening` and computes:
+generates a random `Nc`-byte value called `opening` and computes:

 ~~~ pseudocode
 commitment = HMAC(Kc, CommitmentValue)